straup/4up/README.md

 ## Caveats

-* You will need to have both Cario and its corresponding Python bindings installed.
+* You will need to have both Cairo and its corresponding Python bindings installed.
 This is sometimes harder than it sounds.
 See below inre: a setup.py script.